spinofsf/SDC-behavioral-cloning/README.md

 Then I repeated this process on track two in order to get more data points.

 Data was augmented in two ways
 1) Inculding images from both the left and right cameras in the data set.
 Steering angle correction was left and right cameras was kept at 0.2 degrees.
-This is shown below
+2) Flipping each image along the vertical axis

 ```python
     camera_adjust_angle = 0.2